 Please DO NOT ask doctors to advise on medical issues relating to siblings/relatives during consultations not originally booked for them.

-BOOK ONLINE (by clicking here for Patient Online Services DISABLED UNTIL OUR NEW COMPUTER SYSTEM IS INSTALLED), otherwise phone 01322 470595 between 8am and 6.30pm Monday - Friday (please note the phone lines are very busy first thing for emergency appointments).
+BOOK ONLINE (by clicking here for Patient Access online services, otherwise phone 01322 470595 between 8am and 6.30pm Monday - Friday (please note the phone lines are very busy first thing for emergency appointments).

 Our eConsult service allows you to:

 - Request advice and treatment from our practice online - you will receive a reply by the end of the next working day

 - Get self-help advice for hundreds of common conditions